Texas Renaissance Festival

-The Texas Renaissance Festival (dubbed the Ren Fest) is an annual Renaissance fair located in Todd Mission, Texas, about 55 miles northwest of Houston.
+The Texas Renaissance Festival (dubbed the Ren Fest) is an annual Renaissance fair located in Todd Mission, Texas, about 55 mi northwest of Houston.

 The Texas Renaissance Festival (TRF) started in 1974 on the location of an old strip mining site.
-The festival claims to be "the nation’s largest Renaissance theme park."
 As of 2017, the festival sits on 55 acres of land, and offers over 200 acres of camping facilities to patrons.
 The festival regularly draws over half a million guests annually, making it the largest Renaissance festival in the country by attendance.

 History

-The TRF was founded in 1974 by brothers, David and George Coulam, on an abandoned strip mining site in what is now Todd Mission, Texas.
-At the time, it spanned fifteen acres, with three stages featuring small improv theatre groups, and merchants selling their goods on blankets.
-The opening year saw a turn-out of 33,000.
+In 1974, the TRF was founded by two brothers, David and George Coulam, on an abandoned strip mining site in what is now Todd Mission, Texas.
+At the time, it spanned 15 acres, with three stages featuring small improv theatre groups, and merchants selling their goods on blankets.
+The opening year had an attendance of 33,000.

-The fair has since grown to an annual attendance of over 500,000 with 400 vendors and 21 stages over eight weekends.
+The fair has since grown to an annual attendance of over 500,000, with 400 vendors and 21 stages over eight weekends.
 A documentary series on the TRF and its ownership, Ren Faire, was produced in 2024 by HBO.

+One of the brothers, George Coulam, served as the public face of the fair in the persona of "King George" every year until his passing early in 2025.